civilblur/youlag/README.md

 ## About
 Youlag delivers a video-focused browsing experience for your YouTube RSS feeds in FreshRSS, with a sleek theme and extra features.

-This a highly opinionated way of browsing FreshRSS.
+While it also supports regular feeds, this setup is tailored specifically for video content.
 Feel free and set up a separate instance for your video feeds if needed.

 ## Features